shidel/FDI/README.md

 ### FDI Roadmap

+    Probably, convert package hadleing to use FDINST instead of UNZIP.

+    Verify, sufficient disk space prior to install.

     Should, verify integrity of backup folder and zip backups.

     Should, in STAGE700, add detection if installing from a folder and skip